5" x 8" trim size

 Readability at 5" × 8"

-The 5" × 8" format reads comfortably for extended fiction sessions because the narrow width naturally guides the eye across shorter line lengths.
-Readers do not need to move their head — just their eyes — which reduces fatigue during long reading sessions.
-This is part of why mass-market paperbacks at similar proportions have dominated airport bookshops for generations.
-For authors, this means interior design is forgiving: standard Word or InDesign templates with 0.75" outer margins and 11–12pt body text produce professional results without specialist typesetting knowledge.
+The 5" x 8" format reads comfortably for extended fiction sessions because the narrow width naturally guides the eye across short 55 - 65 character line lengths - inside the typographic sweet spot of 45 - 75 characters identified by the Baymard Institute.
+Readers do not need to move their head, just their eyes, which reduces fatigue during multi-hour reading.
+This is part of why mass-market paperbacks at similar proportions dominated airport bookshops for generations.
+For authors, this means interior design is forgiving: standard Word or InDesign templates with 0.75" outer margins, 1" gutter, and 11pt Garamond produce professional results without specialist typesetting.
+The narrow page means chapter ends happen frequently, which preserves the rhythm of momentum-driven fiction.

 Questions about the 5" × 8" trim size